rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 ## XML External Entity Attack
 - often overlooked
-- Know how to idenfitiy this kind of vulnerability
+- know how to idenfitiy this kind of vulnerability
 - every point where the application might parse XML is a potential dangerous sink where you can test for it
 - get used to how to read files by exploiting an XXE attack "visibly" and blind
   - https://portswigger.net/web-security/xxe